DENTAL IMPLANTS

 Before development of dental implants, dentures were the only alternative to replacing a missing tooth or teeth.

-Implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
-Implants are anchored to the jawbone or metal framework on the bone and act as a foundation for an artificial tooth or permanent bridge.
+Implants are screw like structures that are placed in the area of the tooth normally occupied by the root.
+Implants are anchored to the jawbone and act as a foundation for an artificial tooth or permanent bridge.
 In some cases, implants can be used to attach dentures.

 Surgery is necessary to prepare the area for an implant and place the implant in the mouth.
-Following the procedure, a period of time is required for the implant to take hold and for bone tissue to build up and anchor the device.
-In some cases, metal posts are inserted into the implant during a follow-up procedure to connect the tooth.
+Following the procedure, a period of time, typically 3 to 4 months, is required for the implant to take hold and integrate with the bone.

 Because implants require surgery, patients are administered anesthesia and, if necessary, antibiotics to help prevent infection following the procedure.